 The cost of applying is €50 and is a non-refundable application processing fee, payable to PAC.

-You should post all supporting documentation (e.g. birth certificate, CV) relevant to your application (specifying the PAC application number you will be assigned) to:
+You should post relevant supporting documentation (e.g., transcripts), specifying the PAC application number you will be assigned, to:

 Postgraduate Applications Centre

 1 Courthouse Square

 Finding a Research Supervisor

 Before making an online application, we advise that you first consult with potential academic supervisors at NUI Galway.
 You must contact the research institute or centre that you're interested in studying at or working for.
 They will let you know who the available supervisors are, what their research interests are, and anything else you need to know.

 The following links will direct you to the research areas within the university: